cademirch/clam/docs/explanation/why-clam.md

 The gold standard for calculating population genetic statistics like nucleotide diversity (π), absolute divergence (d~xy~), and F~ST~ requires knowing the genotype at every site in the genome, not just variable sites.
 Traditionally, this meant generating an "all-sites" VCF that includes both variant and invariant positions.

 For small datasets, this works fine.
-But for large population genomics projects with hundreds or thousands of samples, all-sites VCFs become impractical:
+But for large population genomics projects with hundreds or thousands of samples, all-sites VCFs become impractical

-- **Storage**: An all-sites VCF for 100 samples across a 3Gb genome can easily exceed 1TB
-- **Processing time**: Generating and parsing these files takes days or weeks
-- **Memory**: Many tools can't handle files this large

 ## The Problem with Variants-Only VCFs